open-telemetry/opentelemetry-ebpf-profiler/README.md

 - No need for any reconfiguration, instrumentation or restarts of HLL interpreters and VMs: the agent supports unwinding each of the supported languages in the default configuration.
-- ARM64 support for all unwinders.
+- ARM64 support for all unwinders except .NET.
 - Support for native `inline frames`, which provide insights into compiler optimizations and offer a higher precision of function call chains.